asteriaaerospace/SkyDeck-QGIS-Plugin/README.md

 Installation steps:

 Open Plugin Manager and search for SkyGIS plugin and install it.
 And restart QGIS so that changes in environment take effect.

+For testing on stage environment:

+1. Download the zip file from https://github.com/asteriaaerospace/SkyDeck-QGIS-Plugin/tree/staging
+2. Open Plugin Manager in QGIS and use install from zip option